debalabidi/obsidian-sync/Debals Vault/Clock of Eras.md

 - Do you use short stories to create interest in a specific Era for further exploration?

+# Todo
+- Create a page for early intervention or first week work assessment.

 # Tags

-#earlyIntervention , #timeLineOfLife , #WorkInEras
+#earlyIntervention , #timeLineOfLife , #WorkInEras , #demonstration